wtraylor/modular_megafauna_model/docs/model.md

 Though there are indeed ecological mechanisms that can facilitate coexistence with a shared resource (\cite chesson2000mechanisms), the parameter space for this to happen in a model is usually very narrow (e.g. \cite vanlangevelde2008intantaneous).

 In order to simply avoid competition among different HFTs, the option `one_hft_per_patch` can be enabled: Each HFT exists on its own, without any interaction with other species.
-Of course, the grid cell averages for mass density etc. include all HFTs.
+With that option enabled, all HFTs should each be assigned to the same number of habitats.
-In order to avoid biases in the output, the patch number (`npatch`) must be a multiple of the HFT count.
+It is the responsibility of the host application (the vegetation model) to ensure that the number of habitats is an integer multiple of the HFT count.

 ------------------------------------------------------------